 If one or more persons were granted the power to manage the deceased’s estate, there could be a case of unauthorised transfer.
 This is when people with Power of Attorney try to consolidate the deceased’s assets into their properties unfairly, usually done in the time before the death of the deceased.
 Given time in the court with some skilled Will and Estate lawyers, these assets could be reclaimed so long as sufficient evidence is provided.

 Undue influence is a common dispute

 Losing a loved one is a tough and delicate time for everyone left behind.
-That being said, it is important to know every legal recourse you can take when it comes to will disputes.
+That being said, it is important to know every legal recourse you can take when it comes to Will disputes.
 This is key to having civil and peaceful discussions that can result in a healthy and agreeable compromise.
-If you are looking for will and estate lawyers in Queensland to help with your family’s will dispute, send us at Springfield Legals a message.
+If you are looking for Will and Estate lawyers in Queensland to help with your family’s Will dispute, send us at GLG Legal Springfield a message.
 We have the expertise to help you and your family during this particularly difficult time in your lives.